scottcorgan/lag/README.md

 `lag.methodName(function, promise_array)`

 Lag uses the "function first" method signature in order to take advantage of the functional approach to programming.
-If you prefer the put the values first and the method second, you can call the `lab.promiseFirst()` method to switch the parameter order.
+If you prefer the put the values first and the method second, you can call the `lag.promiseFirst()` method to switch the parameter order.

 ## Install